-How to clean a dishwasher – the step-by-step guide for sparkling dishes every time
+How to clean a dishwasher – an expert-approved step-by-step guide for sparkling dishes every time

 If your glasses and crockery aren't coming out as clean as you'd expect, it's time for a deep clean

-Many assume that these hardworking appliances clean themselves, and it's true that dishwashers are fairly hygienic.
-However, if you don't know how to clean a dishwasher then you'll be wasting time, energy and money with those now inefficient wash cycles.
+Many assume that these hardworking appliances clean themselves, and dishwashers are indeed fairly hygienic.
+However, if you don't know how to clean a dishwasher then you could be wasting time, energy and money with those now inefficient wash cycles.

 By regularly cleaning your machine, you can prevent the build of limescale, bacteria and odours, ensuring perfectly hygienic, fresh dishes.

-While you should deep clean an oft-used your machine every few months, the frequency of your cleaning should depend on how often your dishwasher is used.
+While you should deep clean your machine every few months, the frequency of your cleaning should depend on how often your dishwasher is used.

 white kitchen worktop with open dishwasher and toaster